Jelly MDHV

 If you lost a loved one due to someone’s reckless or negligent behavior, you have the right to pursue justice on their behalf through a wrongful death claim.

-wrongful death attorney florida
+Florida wrongful death attorneys

-What Florida defines as wrongful death
+What does Florida define as wrongful death?

 In order to be valid, a wrongful death suit must meet the guidelines outlined in Florida law.
 These laws state that a person’s death must be “caused by the wrongful act, negligence, default or breach of contract” of another party.
 The estate of the deceased may bring a civil wrongful death lawsuit before the courts to seek damages for the loss of their loved one.